Skip to product information

 You can find our namesake blend in the hopper at our Cellar Door and being served up at some of Christchurch's best coffee shops, cafes and restaurants.

-Embassy blend is currently made up of Guatemala Huehuetenango, Colombia Huila Reserve, and Ethiopia Sidama Dara.
+Embassy blend is currently made up of Guatemala Huehuetenango, Colombia Huila Reserve, and Ethiopia Edido.

 A note from James, Head of Coffee